joovnaz/Floomeen/README.md

 ### Plugging vs Binding

-When we connect the machine to state capabale POCO class (i.e. a Fellow) for the first time we use "plug" operation.
+The first time we use a state-capabale POCO class (i.e. a Fellow) we use a "plug" operation.
-Plugging requires Fellow aliased-properties to be null or empty, to allow the machine to "plug" their content (e.g. start state).
+Plugging requires Fellow aliased-properties to be **null or empty** (except `[FloomeenId]`), to allow the machine to "plug" Fellow content (e.g. setting start state).

-When we connect the machine to an existing Fellow, then we use a "bind" operation.
-Binding implies Flooming to check for Fellow aliased-attributes validty (e.g. state or machine if used).
+To connect a machine to an existing Fellow, then we use a "bind" operation.
+Binding operation implies Floomeen to check for Fellow aliased-attributes validity, inb particular state and machine (if used).
-In the last case:
+If the Fellow state is not a valid state (i.e. is neither a start nor an end state of any transition) an exception will be raised.

+A binding operation example:

 ```
 	...